-At the end of the 1880’s the population of Hobart was approximately 25,000 and growing both by birth and immigration.
+At the end of the 1880s the population of Hobart was approximately 25,000 and growing both by birth and immigration.
 Only six schools served a student population of approximately 3000.
 Dean Dundas controversially proposed a Sisterhood should undertake women’s work in the Diocese.
-The need for social and educational work in Tasmania was eventually recognized and the Dean and Bishop Montgomery ‘sold’ the Sisterhood to the Diocese for general ‘home mission’ work.
+The need for social and educational work in Tasmania was eventually recognised and the Dean and Bishop Montgomery ‘sold’ the Sisterhood to the Diocese for general ‘home mission’ work.
 The Sisters had other ideas though and were determined that their role would be in the creation of a school.

 Collegiate Girls’ Club